biya-coin/biyaliquid-docs/.gitbook/developers/injectived/README.md

 # biyachaind

-`biyachaind` is the command-line interface and node daemon that connects to Biyachain.
-Biyachain core is the official Golang reference implementation of the Biyachain node software.
+`biyachaind` is the command-line interface and node daemon that connects to Biya Chain.
+Biya Chain core is the official Golang reference implementation of the Biya Chain node software.

 ## Getting Started